-Once again, the plot of [S/Zn] versus [Zn/H] diagram (lower panel of figure \ref{fig:cal03_3}) provides with a more reliable indicator of chemical evolution compared to the [S/Zn] versus redshift plot.
+Once again, the plot of [S/Zn] versus [Zn/H] diagram (lower panel of Figure \ref{fig:cal03_3}) provides with a more reliable indicator of chemical evolution compared to the [S/Zn] versus redshift plot.
 It is noteworthy that both irregular and spiral galaxies can effectively reproduce the majority of observed values.
 There is only one data point which exhibits the highest enhancement, that aligns exclusively with the evolutionary trend of elliptical galaxies.
 Additionally, there is another DLA system that exhibits a [S/Zn] value lower than what is predicted by any of the considered models.
-With the exception of these two systems, the [S/Zn] vs redshift and [Zn/H] plots confirm the same conclusions of the dust-corrected [Si/Fe] vs redshift and [Fe/H] plots, i.e. that instrinsically, DLAs systems show little sign of $\alpha$-enhancement and that their pattern is compatible with the one of mildly star-forming systems, such as spiral discs and irregular galaxies.
-Although the results shown in Fig. \ref{fig:cal03_3} pertain a limited sample of DLAs, the same conclusions, i. e. a low ($\ le 0.2$) enhancement of S with respect to Zn, have been confirmed from other sudies where different, more extended samples were considered \cite{nissen2004,nissen2007,kulkarni2010,quiret2016}. \\ It is important to stress that such conclusion is valid only if the following two underlying assumptions hold, i. e. that 1) Zn nucleosynthesis is similar to the one of Fe, i.e. these two elements trace each other; 2) both S and Zn are not severely affected by dust depletion.
-As for the first hypothesis, Zn is an Fe-peak element but, because of the observed trend of Milky Way stars in the [Zn/Fe]-[Fe/H] diagram at very low metallicity in particular, i.e. below [Fe/H]$\sim$ -3, where [Zn/Fe] rises to values $\sim$ 0.3-0.5, \cite{nissen2007,hirai2018} it is sometimes assumed that its production sites do not include type Ia SNe and this excess is explained by other contributors, such as electron-capture SNe \cite{hirai2018}.\\ As for DLAs, in very rare cases the measured metallicity (as traced by S and Zn) is lower than 0.001 solar\cite{bashir2019}.
-This is true also for [Fe/H] \cite{vangioni2015}, therefore it is perhaps not unrealistic to assume that, in the metallicity range of DLAs Zn and Fe trace each other.
-This implies that the conclusion regarding the little $\alpha$-enhancement indicated by the analysis of the [Si/Fe] and [S/Zn] ratios is valid.\\
+With the exception of these two systems, the [S/Zn] vs redshift and [Zn/H] plots confirm the same conclusions of the dust-corrected [Si/Fe] vs redshift and [Fe/H] plots, i.e., that intrinsically, DLAs systems show little sign of $\alpha$-enhancement and that their pattern is compatible with the one of mildly star-forming systems, such as spiral discs and irregular galaxies.
+Although the results shown in \mbox{Figure \ref{fig:cal03_3}} pertain a limited sample of DLAs, the same conclusions, i.e., a low ($\le$0.2) enhancement of S with respect to Zn, have been confirmed from other studies where different, more extended samples were considered \cite{nissen2004,nissen2007,kulkarni2010,quiret2016}.

+It is important to stress that such conclusion is valid only if the following two underlying assumptions hold, i.e., that (1) Zn nucleosynthesis is similar to the one of Fe, i.e., these two elements trace each other; (2) both S and Zn are not severely affected by dust depletion.
+As for the first hypothesis, Zn is an Fe-peak element but, because of the observed trend of Milky Way stars in the [Zn/Fe]--[Fe/H] diagram at very low metallicity in particular, i.e., below [Fe/H] $\sim$ $-$3, where [Zn/Fe] rises to values $\sim$ 0.3--0.5, refs. \cite{nissen2007,hirai2018} it is sometimes assumed that its production sites do not include type Ia SNe and this excess is explained by other contributors, such as electron-capture SNe \cite{hirai2018}.